-Establishment of a Local Authority Trading Company (LATC) for the Management of Nine of the Council's Leisure Centres If the Council does not manage the project to establish a LATC in a timely and effective manner, then there is a risk of: • value for money / high quality services not being delivered • Significant financial loss and • Reputational damage Risk Area - Leisure and Sport Risk Owner - Director of Borough Economy and Leadership Team Objectives impacted: All Risk Ref Risk Title and Description Previous score (June 2022) Moveme nt in risk score Current risk score (Aug 2022) Target risk score and date Progress to Date (incl. current risk mitigating controls and further actions to be taken to manage risk and action date) Key Sources of Assurance Authority Trading Company (LATC) for the Management of Nine of the Council's Leisure Centres If the Council does not manage the project to establish a LATC in a timely and effective manner, then there is a risk of: • value for money / high quality services not being delivered • Significant financial loss and • Reputational damage Risk Area - Leisure and Sport Risk Owner - Director of Borough Economy and Leadership Team n/a n/a (green) LATC to provide leisure services in Sandwell and operate nine of its leisure centres from May 2023, when the current contract with Sandwell Leisure Trust ends.
+Risk Ref Risk Title and Description Previous score (June 2022) Moveme nt in risk score Current risk score (Aug 2022) Target risk score and date Progress to Date (incl. current risk mitigating controls and further actions to be taken to manage risk and action date) Key Sources of Assurance 63a 07/22 Establishment of a Local Authority Trading Company (LATC) for the Management of Nine of the Council's Leisure Centres If the Council does not manage the project to establish a LATC in a timely and effective manner, then there is a risk of: • value for money / high quality services not being delivered • Significant financial loss and • Reputational damage Risk Area - Leisure and Sport Risk Owner - Director of Borough Economy and Leadership Team Objectives impacted: All n/a n/a 8 (amber) 4 (green) May 2023 In June 2022, Cabinet agreed to the establishment of a LATC to provide leisure services in Sandwell and operate nine of its leisure centres from May 2023, when the current contract with Sandwell Leisure Trust ends.
 Current Controls Project arrangements are in place which include, project board, project team, project sponsor, project plan and a risk register.
 Project plan implementation has been in process since July 2022.
 The project team involves representation from across the council including, Leisure Services, Finance, Legal and HR.
 Partnership working with SLT around communications and transition planning, Retained consultant support around legal and leisure support.
 A detailed and full transition plan is in place.
-Further Actions Progress transition planning and communications with SLT (This is in progress with regular meetings with SLT based on data requirements and delivery of the Project Board
+Further Actions Progress transition planning and communications with SLT (This is in progress with regular meetings with SLT based on data requirements and delivery of the communication plan- ongoing to May 23).
+Project Board